 Brooklyn Industries stores are also designed with sustainable materials such as wood from certified sustainable forests.
 Each store is furnished with vintage furniture and has window displays often using recycled materials such as handbags and clothing from previous seasons.
 Brooklyn Industries has also designed stores with the concept of “upcycling,” the act of creating useful products from waste materials.
 For example, Brooklyn Industries in Greenpoint has store fixtures made from repurposed wooden pallets which were originally used to transport shipping boxes.

-Many of Brooklyn Industries’ bags are sold with a lifetime warranty and reusable skyline shopping bags offered at check-out can be reused and can be seen in neighborhoods throughout the U.S., and the world.
+Many of Brooklyn Industries’ bags are sold with a lifetime warranty and our reusable shopping totes offered at check-out can be reused and seen in neighborhoods throughout the U.S., and the world.

 Sustainability plays a key role in Brooklyn Industries' social responsibility.
 For more information on Brooklyn Industries’ socially responsible initiatives, please visit our Sustainability page.